ishworii/Post_API_fastapi/README.md

 # FastAPI Social Media API

-# History
+## History

-Initially this was supposed to be a simple blog api written with FastAPI but as I progressed through the project, I decided to make it full blown social media API with all the standard features that a social media app will have.
-I know, there are few more features to add before this becomes "Social Media API" but I am calling it now.
-I am more concerned about learning features and understanding FastAPI rather than making it production ready social media api.
-I might make few blogs along the way about the whole experience.
+Initially, this project started as a simple blog API written in FastAPI.
+However, as I progressed, I decided to expand it into a full-fledged social media API, incorporating the features you'd expect from a social media application.
+While not yet production-ready, the focus is on learning FastAPI and its ecosystem.

+I plan to document the development process in blogs and continue adding features to make it more robust.

+## Features

+- Role-based access control (normal/admin users)
+- Subscription-based notifications
+- WebSockets for real-time updates
+- Content moderation with automated tools
+- Redis for caching
+- Full-text search and filtering
+- Tags for posts
+- CI/CD pipeline with GitHub Actions
+- Dockerized setup for easy deployment

+## TODO

 ### Here's a list of todos, most completed few in the progress:

-### TODO

 - [x] **Add query params to filter query by author, title, search string, or something else**
 - [x] **Add role-based user (normal/admin)**